The MAI: A Resurrected Ghost of Globalization?

 What was the MAI?

-The Multilateral Agreement on Investment (MAI) was a proposed international agreement negotiated in the 1990s.
-It aimed to establish a set of rules for foreign investment, allowing corporations to operate freely across borders with minimal government interference.
+The Multilateral Agreement on Investment (MAI) is a proposed international agreement that would be negotiated in the 1990s.
+The deal would establish some rules around foreign investment, allowing corporations to invest abroad with little governmental interference.

 Why was the MAI controversial?